ioana-chiorean/mozilla-community-edu/index.markdown

 The Mozilla Reps program aims to empower and support volunteer Mozillians who want to become official representatives of Mozilla in their region/locale.

+Education and Training are a key piece in empowering our community as individuals, contributors and community builders.

-With this in mind we are designing educational and training modules to help Reps become more successful in the project.
-Check back soon for a regular calendar of opportunities , and ways to get involved with Community Education.
+Check back soon for training opportunities, and ways to get involved with Community Education :)